AswinRam4433/SplitEasy/README.md

 For a detailed overview of the entity relationships and the structure of the system, please refer to the [Entity-Relationship Diagram (ERD) Overview](#entities).

+I want to be transparent in sharing that this project utilized GenAI tools such as ChatGPT and GitHub Copilot for tasks like code refactoring, debugging, and design decision-making.

 ## Entity-Relationship Diagram (ERD) Overview